wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 # Breaking changes

+- ~~@Reviewer2: P24, pr(): here pr is used, earlier minpr.
+Not sure whether that is intended, but it also caused mistakes in an earlier proof (see earlier remark).
+Actually, this definition uses again minpr.~~

-- We changed the definitions of \pr and \minpr:
+  We changed the definitions of \pr and \minpr:
   We now overload \pr to work on session types, data types and contexts, and remove \minpr.

+- ~~@Reviewer2: Lemma 4.5: this lemma seems to rely on a translation (notation (.)), which has not been introduced yet, as far as I can tell!
+See also my remark in the previous section.~~

+  @wenkokke: Wait?!
+Where did our translation go?!

-- We have included our definition for the translations from PCP to PGV, which had been erroneously removed from the journal submission.
+  We have included our definition for the translations from PCP to PGV, which had been erroneously removed from the journal submission.

+- @wenkokke: Ensure that we consistently use either `M; N` or `let () = M in N`.
+In my opinion, all uses of the latter should be replaced by the former, and `let () = M in N` should not occur in the paper.

+  Related comments:

+  - @Reviewer1: page 5: Please explain the syntax of terms carefully.
+For example, you have a term for sequential composition (M;N) in a functional language, but you] don't even mention it in the paragraph that describes terms.
+The term does not even appear in the semantics.

+  - @Reviewer1: page 12: Where is the case for `M;N`?
+Is it obtained by composing N of type unit with something like what is typed in T-LamUnit?

+  - @Reviewer1: page 12, case T-LamUnit: I could not find a typing rule for a term `let () = ...`, which would be necessary here.

+  We do not need a typing rule for whichever one we end up using, as it'll be a part of the core language.

-- We have merged the notations `M; N` and `let () = M in N` as they are synonymous, and any use of the latter was an error.
+  We have merged the notations `M; N` and `let () = M in N` as they are synonymous, and any use of the latter was an error.

 # Will Fix (Some OD already fixed)